 During the French revolution, Méjannes became a "commune".
 Then the silk industry started going downhill, and finally World War I dealt Méjannes the final blow.
 During World War II, the plateau was used as a hiding place by resistants.
 Still, little by little, people abandoned the village.

 By the end of the 1970's, only a few dozens of inhabitants still lived there.
 That's when the "Conseil Général du Gard" decided to turn Méjannes-le-Clap into a proper holiday resort because of its central position between the Ardèche, the Camargues, the Cévennes and the Rhône valley.
 It invested into many infrastuctures, including the regional Sports and Leisure Center thanks to which you are now able to enjoy several activities such as rock-climbing, archery or caving.

-All these improvements brought the vllage back to life.
-The well preserved nature, the many hiking tracks and thh opening of the "Grotte de la Salamandre" in 2013 have made it a popular holiday location.
+All these improvements brought the village back to life.
+The well preserved nature, the many hiking routes and the opening of the "Grotte de la Salamandre" in 2013 have made the now 700 souls village a popular holiday location.